awanio/vapor/README.md

 3. **JWT Secret**: Always use a strong, randomly generated secret in production.
 4. **HTTPS**: Use HTTPS in production environments.
 5. **Network**: Bind to localhost only or use proper firewall rules.
+6. **Terminal Access**: The WebSocket terminal feature provides full shell access as the authenticated user.
+On Linux systems:
+   - Users get their own shell sessions with their permissions
+   - The built-in `admin` user is mapped to `root` for administrative tasks
+   - All terminal sessions are logged for audit purposes
+   - Ensure proper authentication and network security when exposing this feature

 ## Project Structure